riodev04/Dark-FB/README.md

 # Dark FB
 Hacking Tools And Facebook Bot

+> **Disclaimer:** Please do not use this on a device you don't own or do not have permission to.
+We do not take any responsibility.

 ## LOGIN:
 - [x] NORMAL LOGIN (api)
 - [x] NORMAL LOGIN (mbasic)